itsmnjn/keepsafe/README.md

 # Keepsafe

 Easily encrypt/decrypt your files with a passphrase.
 Uses AES-256 for encryption, hashing the passphrase with SHA-256 to use as the key.
-Cryptography algorithms are provided by LibTomCrypt, which is part of this repository as a submodule in the `lib` directory.
+Cryptography algorithms are provided by [LibTomCrypt](https://github.com/libtom/libtomcrypt).

+## Dependencies

+None.
+The LibTomCrypt library is included with the source, and is statically compiled.

 ## Installation